 Essay plans may be submitted to the Tutor, through the VLE, for initial guidance on constructing an analysis and argument.
+Essay plans must not exceed 500 words in length.
 Students are required to submit their final essays through the ICE VLE and feedback is provided online.
 Equal weighting will be given to both essays.
-Students will receive an assignment grade for each essay (after moderation) and an overall course grade upon completion of the Certificate in Social Sciences.
+Students will receive an assignment grade for each essay (after moderation) and an overall course grade upon completion of the Certificate in Sociology, Politics and Psychology.